friend1ws/nanomonsv/README.md

 - **control_prefix**: Prefix to the matched control data set in the parse step
 - **control_bam**: Path to the matched control BAM file

-After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt See the help (`nanomonsv get -h`) for other options.
+After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt.
+See the help (`nanomonsv get -h`) for other options.

 When you want to change the engine of Smith-Waterman algorithm to SSW Library, specify `--use_ssw_lib` option,